 What clay should you use?

 It can be really confusing when you’re starting out to know which kind of clay to use.
-My advice is to think about the project you’re doing, if it’s a huge sculpt that you’re going to be getting done in a week or two then WED clay’s probably a good way to go, doing it with oil based clay would be expensive, and trying to control the temperature and softness on a huge piece would be a pain.
+My advice is to think about the project you’re doing, if it’s a huge sculpt that you’re going to be getting done in a week or two then WED clay’s probably a good way to go.
+Doing it with oil-based clay would be expensive, and trying to control the temperature and softness on a huge piece would be a pain.

 If you can get your hands on different types of clay to play around with, then it’s worth it to try and find what works best for you and to figure out what you like to work with for different things.
 You might find you like doing more organic types of work with one type of clay, and more non organic pieces like armour with another type of clay.

-Everyone has their own preferences so don’t feel like you need a certain type of clay just because other people are saying it’s the best clay to use.
+Everyone has their own preferences so don’t feel like you need a certain type just because other people are saying it’s the best clay to use.
 It’s like anything, everyone develops their own favourites over time so try things out, see what you like.